t-troebst/perfanno.nvim/README.md

 Each line is annotated with the samples that occurred in that line *including* nested function calls.
 This requires that the perf.data file has been recorded with call graph information.
 If the profiler provides multiple events such as, say, cpu cycles, branch mispredictions and cache misses, then you can switch between these.
-In addition, PerfAnno provides a Telescope (or `vim.ui.select`) finder that allows you to immediately jump to the hottest lines / functions in your code base or the hottest callers of a specific region of code (typically a function).
+In addition, PerfAnno provides Telescope, fzf-lua, or `vim.ui.select` finders that allow you to immediately jump to the hottest lines / functions in your code base or the hottest callers of a specific region of code (typically a function).

 https://user-images.githubusercontent.com/15610942/153775719-ed236a8d-d012-448d-b3b1-8b38f57d1fbf.mp4